nikipetrakos/nikipetrakos.github.io/_pages/cv.md

 Service and Leadership
 ======
+* Biostatistics Equity, Diversity, and Inclusion (EDI) Committee; Seattle, WA
+  * General committee member and Outreach subcommittee member (Sep 2020 - present)
+  * As a general committee member: Collaborate with other members to address EDI issues within the biostatistics department as well as in the greater system of academia
+  * As an outreach subcommittee member: work in a small group to further high school outreach via introductory R interactive modules, Q&A sessions, and expanding the biostatistics department's social media presence

+* Alegria Contemporary Ballet Company; Montreal, QC
   * President (May 2019 - Apr 2020), VP Fundraising (Sep 2018 - Apr 2019), VP Social Media (Sep 2017 - Apr 2018)
-  * Alegria Contemporary Ballet Company; Montreal, QC
   * As President: Led and directed a student-run dance company, which included producing two shows per year, organizing regular rehearsals, choreographing original pieces, designing lighting and music choices, and maintaining a positive, creative dance environment.
 Also worked towards making ballet more accessible to the greater Montreal area by offering open classes and discounted tickets to Les Grands Ballets and other dance groups
   * As VP Fundraising: Organized both large- and small-scale fundraisers to ensure the financial security of Alegria.
 Collaborated with other student groups and institutions/companies in Montreal
   * As VP Social Media: Advertised Alegria's events and fundraisers to McGill students and the greater Montreal area.
 Graphically designed social media posts, cover art, and posters.
 Created and edited promotional videos